-Page 3-24 3.4.8, edit last paragraph under Open Space (Higgins):
+Page 3-24 3.4.8, edit last paragraph under Open Space

 The use of outdoor decks and rooftop areas as usable open space is also encouraged, but these areas shall should be in addition to, and not instead of, the ground-level usable open space areas described above.
+As noted above, off-street parking spaces may not be counted toward the usable open space requirement.

-Page 3-26 Edit 3.4.11 Parking as follows (Silva):
+Page 3-26 Edit 3.4.11 Parking as follows:

 - (a) Requirements for Existing Residences.
 Parking for residences constructed prior to the adoption date of this Specific Plan shall be subject to the requirements specified in the Alameda County Zoning Ordinance. - (b) Minimum Required for New and Substantially Remodeled Residences.
-Each new dwelling unit added after the effective date of this Specific Plan shall be required to provide a minimum of five (5) off-street parking spaces.two (2) of which must be covered.
+Each new dwelling unit added after the effective date of this Specific Plan shall be required to provide a minimum of five (5) off-street parking spaces. two (2) of which must be covered.
 For dwelling units with four or five bedrooms, six (6) off-street parking spaces shall be required, three (3) of which must be covered.
 For dwelling units with six or more bedrooms, seven (7) off-street spaces shall be required, four (4) of which must be covered.
 Covered parking spaces shall be at least 9 feet in width and 20 feet in depth.
-The parking requirements for new residences shall also apply to homes where substantial remodels or additions, as defined by Section 3.4.14 of this Specific Plan, are proposed.